Debraheem/Massive_star_binaries/index.md

 ./export
 ```

-Now let's navigate back into our Lab1_binary directory and recomile MESA star and run our binary model again.
+Now let's navigate back into our Lab1_binary directory, recompile MESA star, and run our binary model again.

 ```
 ./clean